Lithium UPS · Architecture & Deployment Guide

 NMC — nickel manganese cobalt

-NMC offers higher energy density than LiFePO₄ — more energy per kilogram — which makes it well suited for applications where weight and volume are the primary constraints, such as electric vehicles and portable electronics.
-For stationary UPS applications, the tradeoffs are less favorable.
+NMC offers higher energy density — more energy per kilogram — which suits applications where weight and volume dominate, such as EVs and portable electronics.
+For stationary UPS use, the tradeoffs are less favorable.

-• Higher energy density — smaller and lighter at equivalent capacity
+• Higher energy density — smaller and lighter at equal capacity

 • Greater thermal sensitivity than LiFePO₄